 At its height, the House of Fabergé employed more than 500 craftsmen and designers in their Moscow and St. Petersburg workshops and sales branches in Moscow, St. Petersburg, Kiev, Odessa and London.

-Fabergé: A Brilliant Vision is organized by the Houston Museum of Natural Science with the McFerrin Collection..
+Fabergé: From a Snowflake to an Iceberg is organized by the Houston Museum of Natural Science with the McFerrin Collection.